chef/supermarket/dev-docs/automate_supermarket_integration.md

 ```

 ## config directory changes
-Apart from above changes for services we have also made a few changes in (api/config directory)[https://github.com/chef/automate/tree/main/api/config] as mentioned in documentation (here)[https://github.com/chef/automate/blob/main/components/automate-deployment/docs/how-to-add-a-service.md] these config changes are needed to declare some configuration settings for the service like logging, default port, host etc. Also make the changes mentioned in directory `components/automate-deployment/pkg/backup/spec.go`.
+Apart from above changes for services we have also made a few changes in [`api/config` directory](https://github.com/chef/automate/tree/main/api/config) as mentioned in [documentation](https://github.com/chef/automate/blob/main/components/automate-deployment/docs/how-to-add-a-service.md) these config changes are needed to declare some configuration settings for the service like logging, default port, host etc. Also make the changes mentioned in directory `components/automate-deployment/pkg/backup/spec.go`.

 ## Update builder configurations
 Run command `go run ./tools/bldr-config-gen` as mentioned in setup documentation